Yash200691/JEC/backend/README.md

 ## Integration with AI Model

-When you receive your AI model endpoint, update the following:
+When you receive your AI model endpoints, update the following:

-1. Set `AI_MODEL_ENDPOINT` in `.env`
+1. Set the AI endpoint variables in `.env`:
+  - `SAMPLE_SUBMISSION_ENDPOINT` (receives buyer sample data)
+  - `AI_GENERATION_ENDPOINT` (generates synthetic dataset)
+  - `QA_REPORT_ENDPOINT` (verifies dataset and returns QA report)
 2. Update `aiModelService.js` if needed to match the model's API format
-3. The service expects this response structure:
+3. The generation service is expected to return a structure like:
 ```json
 {
   "files": [...],